mcrowder65/express-rest-mongo/README.md

 # express-rest-mongo

 Express setup with Mongo that has basic authentication <br>
 built in with custom User endpoints.
-Exposes a mongo database as a rest api.
+Exposes a mongo database as a rest api.<br>

-To use this, install it, run a mongo server on a specified port and import it like so,
+Define your server port number, your mongo port number, your mongo database <br>
+(which is generated dynamically if needed), and custom routes.

 ```
 const ExpressRestMongo = require("express-rest-mongo/lib/express-rest-mongo");
 const app = new ExpressRestMongo.default({